PrincetonUniversity/PsyNeuLink/branch/devel/_sources/QuickReference.txt

 -------

 PsyNeuLink supports logging of any attribute of any Component or Composition at any `TimeScale` of execution.
-Logs are dictionaries, with any entry for each attribute being logged.
+Logs are dictionaries, with an entry for each attribute being logged.
 The key for each entry is the name of the attribute, and its value is a record of the attribute's value recorded at the frequency specified by the `TimeScale` parameter for the entry;  each record is a tuple, the first item of which is a time stamp (the `TIME_STEP` of the `RUN`), and the second is the value of the attribute at that `TIME_STEP`.